Digital Course Reserve (DCR)

 JMU Libraries adheres to these core principles for DCR:

-- Applies only to print materials owned by JMU Libraries, not electronic licensed items such as e-books
+- Applies only to print materials owned by JMU Libraries and no e-book is available for purchase.

 - Maintains an “owned-to-loaned” ratio with one digital copy of a print item available only to a single user at a time

 - Use digital rights management (DRM) to prevent copying and redistribution

 - Items are read-only

 - No printing